 There exist many grounds for it-and again on multiple levels, economic, socio-political and ethical.
 Equal access to education for members of all social groups and strata facilitates the development of the potential of the entire young generation and, in this way, ensures the most effective use of their talents and aptitudes for the benefits of the economy and society.
 It maintains social cohesion, as it facilitates changes in social status (status mobility) between the generations of parents and children.
 It prevents various classes and groups from becoming increasingly closed towards each other and distanced.
-It prevents some from accumulating privileges and others from being pushed to the margins of society and, in this way, prevents otherwise inevitable social conflicts.
+It makes it more difficult for some to accumulate privileges and for others to be pushed to the margins of society and, in this way, it helps to avoid otherwise inevitable social conflicts.
 Finally, equal chances in life constitute one of the foundations of understanding justice in democratic societies, as all human beings should have the same human rights, which must also apply to their right to education.